 1) Apply for Undergraduate Admission

-All prospective students must complete and submit an application.
-For faster processing, complete the online application (be sure to select the International Undergraduate Application).
+All prospective students must complete and submit the online application.

 2) Pay the Application Fee